- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Measures to Address Major Risks and Capture Opportunities

-The results of the scenario analysis were discussed by the Sustainability Strategy Committee, with a review of the Roadmap for Achieving Net Zero Carbon by 2050 and the creation of a system to integrate climate change countermeasures into our management strategies being reflected in the Seventh Consolidated Medium-Term Management Plan.
+The results of the scenario analysis were discussed by the Sustainability Strategy Council, with a review of the Roadmap for Achieving Net Zero Carbon by 2050 and the creation of a system to integrate climate change countermeasures into our management strategies being reflected in the Seventh Consolidated Medium-Term Management Plan.

 For these scenario analyses, we targeted our mainstay petroleum, petrochemical, and oil exploration and production businesses, and we conducted a financial impact assessment using a 2030, 2040, and 2050 timeframe.

 In Vision 2030, the Company set out to bolster the green electricity supply chain and expand next-generation energy as opportunities for addressing climate change risks.
 In formulating our long-term vision for the future and other business plans, we will expand investment in the “New” areas under the medium-term plan, with a focus on the green electricity supply chain and next-generation energy, and strive to increase the impact of opportunities.
+We will perform reviews reflecting our analysis by referring to the latest scenarios and the earnings outlook for opportunities.
+We will continue to enhance our system, ensuring that is integrated with our management strategy, while promoting disclosure in accordance with TCFD recommendations.
+This includes regular results reporting to the Sustainability Strategy Council.

 Climate Change-Related Risk Management